Aleksandar15/DSA-reminders/README.md

 ```
 13. Graph Data Structure ([source](https://www.youtube.com/watch?v=bLtm94mvfjE&list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&index=75))
 - NOTES:
-- I noticed There's multiple exercises Adjacency Matrix of a Graph; Adjacency List of a Graph; Graph Add Vertex and Edge; Graph Display and HasEdge; Graph Remove Edge and Vortex.
+- I noticed There's multiple exercises: Adjacency Matrix of a Graph; Adjacency List of a Graph; Graph Add Vertex and Edge; Graph Display and HasEdge; Graph Remove Edge and Vortex.
 - Anyways, notes from the YouTube [video](https://www.youtube.com/watch?v=bLtm94mvfjE&list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&index=75) by @codevlution:
 - A graph is a non-linear Data Structure that consists of a finite number of Vertices -> also called Nodes -> connected by Edge.
 - Trees themselves are a specific type of Graph Data Structure (*hm, that confuses me*).